whodevrajverma/CPPsite2/README.md

 * **Focus on Diversity:** A major focus of this update is the inclusion of CPPs with diverse chemical modifications.

 ## Note
-* **Please convert all the .fasta files in.rtf format or download it directly from the server.**
+* **Please convert all the ".fasta" files in Natural and non natural folders to ".rtf" format or download it directly from the server.**

 ## Key Features